ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

 In this tutorial series we will be building a simple "Math Bounty" dApp using the Ergo Protocol Framework.
 In short, this dApp allows individuals to lock Ergs up under a contract which requires a person to solve the math problem encoded in the contract in order to withdraw the funds inside.
 The idea for this dApp originally came from [this Ergo Forum Thread](https://www.ergoforum.org/t/mathematical-fun-with-ergoscript/76).

 In our case we'll be using a simpler problem/contract to make it easy to follow along.
-Do note that this dApp isn't 100% secure because because bad actors/bots can front-run your answer submission by watching the mempool.
+Do note that this dApp isn't 100% secure because bad actors/bots can front-run your answer submission by watching the mempool.
 Nonetheless, this is an instructive example that you will be able to run live on testnet/mainnet for educational purposes.
 (Refer to the above linked thread for more details about how to make a more complicated, but secure Math Bounty smart contract)

 In this first tutorial of the series, we will be covering the basics of how to get begin writing your dApp's off-chain library all the way to writing your first protocol action.